 Gradcracker is solely for students studying STEM disciplines.

-No, it’s a completely free service for students.
+No, it’s a completely free service for students and universities.

 Gradcracker employers pay to advertise on the website.